An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: A Motivational Example

-\textbf{Scenario 2: The Unseen Decay}.
-Weeks after launch, user feedback reveals a degradation in quality.
-Jokes are becoming boring, and stories occasionally lack coherence.
-John investigates and finds the root cause: a silent, unannounced update to the underlying FM has altered its interpretation of their prompts.
+Both behaviors are plausible and expected from a conversational standpoint, yet they represent materially different system actions.
+Alex investigates and finds the root cause: a silent, unannounced update to the underlying FM has altered its interpretation of their prompts.
 The application is performing, yet the user-facing quality has declined.
-He realizes he has no automated way to detect this semantic drift, e.g., no tests.
-He wonders: How do other teams test for this?
+Alex realizes he has no automated regression suite capable of detecting this semantic drift; his standard unit tests expect deterministic string outputs, while the agent’s real-world behavior is intentionally non-deterministic.

-\textbf{Scenario 3: The Component Stack-Up}.
-Things become more complicated with the product team introducing two new features:
+\textbf{Phase 3: The Component Explosion.} Things become more complicated with the product team introducing two new features:

-\begin{itemize} \item \textbf{Contextual Follow-up}: Children should be able to ask for a story ``just like the one from last night.''
-This feature requires integrating a VectorDB for Retrieval-Augmented Generation (RAG) to maintain conversational history and ensure story similarity~\citep{lewis2020retrieval}. \item \textbf{Real-World Q\&A}: During a story about Cinderella, a child might ask, ``How much is a ticket to Disneyland?''
-This requires the agent to use a third-party search tool, e.g., an MCP server~\citep{hasan2025modelcontextprotocolmcp}. \end{itemize}